mljeffery/performance-distribution-tools/documentation/data-preparation-notes.md

 # Data preparation

 Author: Louise Jeffery, March 2019
+Last Updated: November, 2019

 Content: Notes on code and options taken for data preparation.

 ## PRIMAP-hist

-One of the key datasets is PRIMAP-hist.
-As this could be updated multiple times, I use the dataset available online and write a preparation script that can be used by others to get the desired data in the right format.
+One of the key datasets for the perfomrnace distribution tools is [PRIMAP-hist](www.pik-potsdam.de/paris-reality-check/primap-hist/).
+As this dataset could be updated multiple times, we suggest that users download the latest version of the dataset available online.
+The notebooks provided with this package can be used to extract the desired data and put it in the correct format.

 ### countrygroups

-Robert's countrygroups module is useful for reducing the country list to UNFCCC members only.
-It's a bit awkward to access the lists, but if focussing on only a few options it works okay.
+The countrygroups module from open_climate_data is a useful tool for reducing the country list to UNFCCC members only.

-Some useful code snippets for future reference...
+Some useful code snippets for reference are

 ``` python